MoleSchizo/MoleSchizo/README.md

 <div align="center">
     <p>
-        I'm a mid-tier Full-Stack Developer & UI Designer. <br> my code ultimately won't matter in the grand scheme of things, it keeps me busy and gives me some semblance of purpose
+        I'm a mid-tier Full-Stack Developer & UI Designer. <br> my code doesn't matter, it keeps me busy and gives me some sense of purpose amidst the voices in my head.
     </p>
 </div>